 Training in times of non-conflict means that you teach your child appropriate behaviors before the actual potential problem occurs.
 Many times your child will act in a way that is displeasing to you simply because he literally doesn’t know any better.
 Training in times of non-conflict allows you to teach your child what appropriate behaviors are.
 It is also a time to work out the “kinks” without the benefit of people watching both of you.

 What are some situations you might want to train for?
 Perhaps you have a friend coming over to play with your child.
 Training before the conflict would be to tell your child Bobby is coming to play, then going through the motions of what will happen when Bobby gets there.
-You will greet Bobby at the door and do whatever you do.
-Then perhaps you will go to your son’s room to play.
+Explain that he will greet Bobby at the door and welcome him there.
+Then perhaps they will go to your son’s room to play.
 Bobby will want to play with your son’s toys.
 Your son needs to share toys with Bobby.
 And so forth.

 Perhaps you are going to Bobby’s house to play.
 You want to avoid a meltdown when you tell your son it is time to go home.
-You tell your son what is expected and do a practice session.
+You tell your son what is expected when it is time to leave and do a practice session.

 Maybe you are going to go out to dinner at a restaurant or friend’s house.
 You can practice appropriate voice levels and manners.